Provably Good Solutions to the Knapsack Problem via Neural Networks of Bounded Size: An Exact RNN for the Knapsack Problem

 As we do not know the value of $\pin$ in advance, we connect every input neuron $\fin(p-p')$, $p'\in[p-1]$, to the unit that computes the sum $\fin(p-\pin)+\mysin$.
 Since we only want to take the value $\fin(p-\pin)$ into account, we need to add an additional unit that disables those connections if $p'\neq\pin$.

-Due to the integrality of the profit values, this additional unit can be realized with two hidden layers and a constant number of neurons for every value of $p\in[p^*]$ and $p'\in[p-1]$, as we show in Appendix~\ref{Sec:DPNN-Details}.
+Due to the integrality of the profit values, this additional unit can be realized with two hidden layers and a constant number of neurons for every value of $p\in[p^*]$ and $p'\in[p-1]$, as we show in a moment.
 Computing the minimum adds a third hidden layer.
 Hence, the DP-NN has depth four while width and size are in $\mathcal{O}((p^*)^2)$.
 Unfolding the RNN and viewing it as a single feedforward NN executing the whole dynamic program results in depth $\mathcal{O}(n)$ and size $\mathcal{O}(n(p^*)^2)$.
-In Appendix~\ref{Sec:DPNN-Details} we provide a detailed construction of the DP-NN and prove the following theorem.
+In the next subsection, we provide a detailed construction of the DP-NN and prove the following theorem.

 \begin{theorem} For a Knapsack instance with capacity $S=1$, \mbox{$s_i\in\left]0,1\right]$}, and~$p_i\in\NN$, for $i\in[n]$, with an upper bound $p^*$ on the optimal solution value, the corresponding dynamic programming values $f(p,i)$, $i\in[n]$, $p\in p^*$, can be exactly computed by iteratively applying the DP-NN $n$ times. \end{theorem}